AtRealMasterLuke/Recipe-App/README.md

 ## 🍽️ BiteFlix
 BiteFlix is a modern Android recipe app built with Jetpack Compose, powered by TheMealDB API, and spiced with Retrofit, ViewModel, and Coil.
 It fetches and displays a list of meal categories with images in a sleek, grid-based UI.
+Users can tap on any category to view more details — including an image and description — on a dedicated screen.
 ## Features
 - 📦 Jetpack Compose UI — clean, declarative UI with Material3